PhpGt/StyleGuide/general/php-tags.md

 ## Never use PHP short tags.

 The PHP parser can also be set to look for a short opening tag style, `<?`, but this is discouraged as it is only available if the current PHP interpreter is configured to do so.
-The main reason people use the short tags is to allow a shorthand for `<?php echo "example"; ?>` as `<?="example"?>` when outputting content inline within HTML, but as PHP.Gt applications shouldn't be used in this way, there is no benefit of using short tags.
+The main reason programmers use the short tags is to allow a shorthand for `<?php echo "example"; ?>` as `<?="example"?>` when outputting content inline within HTML, but as PHP.Gt applications shouldn't be used in this way, there is no benefit of using short tags.